utah-data-mining-spring23/utah-data-mining-spring23.github.io/_assignments/project.md

 * How you obtained your data?
 * How large is your data?
 * In what format are you storing your data.
 Describe the _abstract data type_, not just the file format.
 * Did you need to process the original data to get it into an easier, more compressed format (e.g., convert from one format to another one)?
-* How would you simulate similar data?

 For this report, I really want you to focus on which of the abstract data types (e.g., matrix, graph, point set, set of sets, or a combination of these) that you will think of this data set as.
 In many cases you will not store the data in the original format, and you will need to convert it to another format.
 I want you to think about this conversion along the idea of these abstract representations.